NREL/HPC/languages/python/openai_rllib/README.md

 0 [-0.18972559 -0.81966549  0.1994578   1.38158021] 1.0 False
 0 [-0.2061189  -1.0166379   0.22708941  1.72943365] 1.0 True
 ```

-Note that the above process does not involve any training, but it works only as a sanity check.
-For actual reinforcement learning training, you have to follow the steps on the `simple-example` directory.
+*Note that the above process does not involve any training.*

 ### Install more packages